 First year — No boyfriend?

-I just got my University e-mail account and I've been experimenting with my computer.
 After reading several letters on your site I decided I just HAD to write you.
 I am so lonely.
-I'm not ugly or a loser or anything; in fact, I'm an attractive upbeat and outgoing first-year college student.
+I'm not ugly or a loser or anything; in fact, I'm an attractive, upbeat, and outgoing first-year college student.
 But no matter what I do, I can't get a guy to be interested in me as anything more than a friend.
 Please tell me what I'm doing wrong.
 There are a lot of guys I'm interested in, but none of them will give me the time of day.
 There is one guy I really like.
 He is a senior and he is president of a fraternity.
 I see him every now and then and I've been dying to approach him, but I'm not up for rejection.
 I guess I should just do it, right?
 I mean what do I have to lose besides my pride...
 I'm just kidding!!
 But, seriously, what should I do?
 I bet you think this is a pretty lame problem compared to some of the serious questions you get, but for me this is as serious as it gets.
 Thanks for taking the time to read this.

 Sincerely, Infatuated to the nth degree